FreeWilly2022/OPi5_GPIO_GUI/README.md

 https://www.gtk.org/docs/installations/linux

+To change GPIO pins you only need to edit the "define" section of the program.
+Change the number after each of the GPIO_PIN_A, B, etc to select which pins you want to toggle, and edit the buttons to read whatever makes sense to you.

 ```
 To compile, from a terminal in the same directory as this file enter -
 gcc $( pkg-config --cflags gtk4 ) -o GUItest2 GUItest2.c $( pkg-config --libs gtk4 ) -lwiringPi